SahilShameerDev/scholarship_website_gdsc/README.md

 ## Website Functionality

 Scholarship Details: Each scholarship listing will provide comprehensive information, such as:
- - Description of the scholarship award
+ - Description of the scholarship awards
  - Eligibility criteria
  - Application deadlines and instructions
  - Contact information for the scholarship provider